QuestioWo/QuestioWo/README.md

 ### [Sigma17][sigma17]

-A recreation of the Sigma16 IDE `React.js`
+A recreation of the Sigma16 IDE in `React`

 ## Connect with me :